trangle1302/trangle1302.github.io/content/lifelist.md

 # Ongoing
 * Learn Swedish and Chinese
-* Have reviews/ratings on 100 books on Goodreads (45/100).
+* Have reviews/ratings on 100 books on Goodreads (47/100).
 Only books that have made influence on me in some way make it to my Goodreads, many more books that I've read did not make the cut.
 * Finish my PhD
 * Be in a conscious, fulfilling relationship
 * Eat healthy
 * Continue bouldering, cyckling
-* Be kind, cpol and helpful
+* Be kind, cool and helpful
 * Be in complete acceptance with myself